 Cut the Plant

-According to growers, marijuana plants are cut down from the base and hang it in an upside-down position and let it dry.
-While other growers may prefer to cut the branches and do the same process, few growers may even cut the buds itself and lay down until it reaches drying.
+According to growers, marijuana plants are cut down from the base and hang in an upside-down position and let dry.
+While other growers may prefer to cut the branches and do the same process, few growers may even shorten the buds and lay down until it reaches drying.

 Prior to how to dry marijuana, the majority of growers will trim excess leaves away.
 In typical cases, fan leaves are eliminated.
-Although, there are few growers who prefer to trim small leaves on the buds.
+Although, few growers prefer to trim small leaves on the buds.
 This process may rely on your preference.

-Apart from its significant purpose of reducing harshness and improve the smoothness of the buds when smoked, it likewise adds the tremendous appearance of the buds.
+Apart from its significant purpose of reducing harshness and improving the buds’ smoothness when smoked, it likewise adds the tremendous appearance of the buds.
 However, the number of leaves trimmed may still rely on your preference.

-But for reference, if you are living in a dry environment, leaving more leaves may necessary, while humid areas may need to trim away as numerous as possible.
-For an extremely humid location reaching 60% and more, removing the branches from its buds may be essential before the drying process commences.
+But for reference, if you live in a dry environment, leaving more leaves may necessary, while humid areas may need to trim away as numerous as possible.
+For a highly damp location reaching 60% and more, removing the branches from its buds may be essential before the drying process commences.

 The drying process should start immediately after the marijuana is harvested.

-The process of how to dry marijuana is very crucial as it determines the potency, taste, and smoothness of the marijuana, and it should be done slowly.
+How to dry marijuana is crucial as it determines the potency, taste, and smoothness of the marijuana, and it should be done slowly.
 Before drying, you should prepare the environment accordingly.
-The optimal room condition should be around 70° Fahrenheit, and the humidity level is around 50%.
+The optimal room condition should be around 70° Fahrenheit, and the humidity level is approximately 50%.

 Standard Upside-down Hanging

-This method of how to dry marijuana is the fastest way compared to others—provided that the stems are cut off, and only buds are dried.
-This is a great method to use if you live in an extremely humid location, where mold development is likely to occur.
-It only uses rack, cardboard, or screen, where the buds are laid down to dry.
+This method of how to dry marijuana is the fastest way compared to others—provided that the stems are cut off and only buds are dried.
+This is an excellent method to use if you live in a highly humid location, where mold development is likely to occur.
+It only uses a rack, cardboard, or screen, where the buds are laid down to dry.

 You are allowed to leave stems for as many as you desire.
 However, the number of stems present, the slower the process of drying will take.
-If the buds begin to become wet, you are required to regulate the airflow by setting a fan.
-Only utilized a fan’s help; it is extremely necessary as it may cause over dryness.
+If the buds begin to become wet, you must regulate the airflow by setting a fan.
+Only utilized a fan’s help; is extremely necessary as it may cause over-dryness.

-Regular checking of the buds while in the process of drying should be essential and mandatory part of how to dry marijuana.
+Regular checking of the buds while drying should be essential and mandatory part of how to dry marijuana.
 Within three to seven days, the buds will dry enough.
 If you happened to overdried the buds, there is a higher likelihood that the curing process will be slower.